chrislo27/RhythmHeavenRemixEditor/docs/Starting-a-remix.md

 in the song will not match the beats in the editor.
 You have to correct this by moving the music start tracker *backwards*.

+Starting with v3.18.0, the program will try to guess where the start of music is.
+Use the button in the Music Start screen to set it.
-Move the tracker by middle clicking or pressing `CTRL+RCLICK` in the track.
+To do it manually, move the tracker by middle clicking or pressing `CTRL+RCLICK` in the track.
 If it doesn't work, make sure you are using the Selection tool (press **`1`**).
-To get more precision, click the Snap setting (looks like 1/4) to increase the fineness of movement.
+To get more precision, click the Snap setting (will look like 1/4) to increase the fineness of movement.

 You can use trial-and-error to correct it, or open up a program that